adithya8/ContextualEmbeddingDR/kmeans_and_ffae/README.md

     bash task_ce_dr_results.sh

+The results of the command are:

     Upon running the above command it will generate .pickle and .txt (containing results of testing) in the /data/aravula/dr_pickles/ folder with names ce_dr_messagereducedsize_titlereducedsize_task.pickle and ce_dr_messagereducedsize_titlereducedsize_task.txt respectively.